bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 ## Heads-Up

-* Next week, you will introduce SQL.
-Let the students know that they will need to install both MySQL server and the MySQL Shell before they begin Module 12
+Next week, you will introduce SQL.
+Let the students know that they will need to install both MySQL server and the MySQL Shell before they begin Module 12.

-* Be sure to install MySQL server and the MySQL Shell on your machine
+Be sure to install MySQL server and the MySQL Shell on your machine.

 ## Resources